survivejs/react-book/manuscript/drafts/asset_management.md

 ## What about imports in LESS and SASS?

-If you import one LESS/SASS file from an other, use the exact same pattern as anywhere else.
-Webpack will dig into these files and figure out the dependencies.
+If you import one LESS/SASS file from an other, use the exact same pattern as anywhere else. webpack will dig into these files and figure out the dependencies.

 ```less
 @import "./variables.less";